Williloo/sus1531/README.md

 We have provided a dryrun for iteration 0 consisting of one test for each function.
 Passing these tests means you have a correct implementation for your stubs, and have earned the marks for the automarking component iteration 0.

-To run the dryrun, you should on a CSE machine (i.e. using `VLAB` or `ssh`'ed into CSE) be in the root directory of your project (e.g. `/project-backend`) and use the command:
+To run the dryrun, you should on a CSE machine (i.e. using `VLAB` or `ssh`'ed into CSE) and in the root directory of your project (e.g. `/project-backend`) and use the command:

 ```bash
 1531 dryrun 0